 Use Two-Factor Authentication

-Often, two-factor authentication might seem like a hassle but it adds a layer of security in the authentication process.
+Often, two-factor authentication might seem like a hassle but it adds a layer of security to the authentication process.
 Which protects both the user’s credentials and the resources the user can access better.

-Benefits of having Two-factor Authentication in your website are:
+The benefits of having Two-factor Authentication on your website are:

 - Improved security

 - Increase productivity and flexibility